optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

       gradient and the constraint violation are smaller than the convergence.absolute_gradient_tolerance.
       For this algorithm we use scipy's gradient tolerance for trust_constr.
-      This smaller tolerance is needed for the sum of sqares tests to pass.
+      This smaller tolerance is needed for the sum of squares tests to pass.
     - **stopping.max_iterations** (int): If the maximum number of iterations is reached, the optimization stops, but we do not count this as convergence.
     - **convergence.relative_params_tolerance** (float): Tolerance for termination by